GlobalNOC/tsds-grafana/query.md

 In the above example we used the special `$VALUE` variable.
 This variable contains the value of the function name or alias if it was defined.

+### Format As

+`Format As` provides two options: `series`, and `table`.
+The data coming from TSDS will be formatted as a series or as a table for visualizing the data on a Table panel.
+The table format also provides the ability to provide the date format by using momentjs date formatting options.

+### Combine All Series

+When this switch is turned on, all the series on the graph are combined into a single series by summation.
+This is achieved by an outer query that will be created around the current query in the visual query builder when this option is turned on.
+By default, the results are grouped by `nothing` on the outer query.

 ## Raw Query Builder